All Products

 Do not use Alibaba Cloud account AccessKeys

-An Alibaba Cloud account AccessKey is equivalent to the root identity's permissions, granting full administrative control over the account.
-It cannot be restricted by conditions (such as source IP address or access time) and its permissions cannot be narrowed.
-If leaked, this poses an extremely high risk.
-For programmatic access scenarios, always use the AccessKey of a RAM user to make Alibaba Cloud API calls.
+An Alibaba Cloud account AccessKey grants unrestricted full administrative control equivalent to the root identity.
+It cannot be scoped by conditions such as source IP or access time, and its permissions cannot be narrowed.
+Always use RAM user AccessKeys for programmatic access.

 Avoid sharing AccessKeys